skucik20/AtomicHabits/README.md

     - [ ] Categories customize
 - [ ] Make toast in MVVM
 - [ ] Convert animations to MVVM
-- [ ] Test to creating progressHistory on startapp -> added new funcionality to it so test needs to be modified
 - [ ] Unable to click on date button in calendar -> now there is workeround with border
 - [ ] Under left button delate-edit in list
 - [ ] Add tabs witch categories -> if theere is a lot of tasks it will be easier for user to navigate

 ## Todo ⏳
-- [ ] Unable to add empty or repeted habit title
-- [ ] Add icons

 - [ ] Add win habits
 - [ ] Edit history, restore streak